BanklessTimes

 Is CONY Better than COIN Stock?

-In theory, CONY seems like a much better investment than COIN because of its high dividend yield and the fact that it also tracks the main stock.
+In theory, CONY seems like a much better investment than COIN because of its high dividend yield and its tracking of the main stock.

-However, in practice, the best metric to consider when assessing the performance of an asset is the total return, which looks at the stock performance and the dividends paid.
+However, in practice, the best metric for assessing an asset’s performance is total return, which considers stock performance and dividends.

-Covered call ETFs like CONY have often outperformed the underlying asset when its stock is falling or when it is in a tight range.
-They then underperform by far when the stock is rallying.
+Covered call ETFs like CONY have often outperformed the underlying asset when its stock is falling or trading in a tight range.
+They then underperform by a wide margin when the stock is rallying.

 In the long-term, however, covered call ETFs often underperform the underlying asset.
-For example, as the chart below shows, the COIN stock has risen by 4% in the last 12 months, while CONY has dropped by 15% in the same period.
+For example, as the chart below shows, COIN stock has risen by 4% over the last 12 months, while CONY has dropped by 15% over the same period.

 COIN Stock